cwchentw/lightweight-cms/themes/default/README.md

 ## For Theme Creators

 The project structure of a mdcms theme is very liberal.
-The only mandatory file is *autoload.php* in the root of a theme directory.
+The only mandatory file is *autoload.php* in the root path of a mdcms theme directory.

 There are only four mandatory functions in such *autoload.php*: